 I'm currently seeing a counselor at CAPS, and I would like to talk to someone sooner than my next appointment.
 Can I go to "Let's Talk"?

-A: No. It is best to contact your CAPS counselor or contact the secretary at 313-577-3398 to discuss your concerns and establish your next CAPS appointment.
+A: No. It is best to contact your CAPS counselor or contact the CAPS front office at 313-577-3398 to discuss your concerns and establish your next CAPS appointment.

 I'm currently working with a counselor at CAPS, and I'm not happy with how things are going.
 Can I go to "Let's Talk" instead?